 Let's assume you take a lump-sum distribution of 1,000 shares of your employer's stock in September, and you sell the 1,000 shares in January of the following year.
-Assume you used pretax contributions to acquire the stock at an average cost of \$30 per share, the fair market value on the date of distribution in September is \$80 per share, and the sale price of the stock in January of the following year is \$100 a share.
-Based
+Assume you used pretax contributions to acquire the stock at an average cost of \$30 per share, the fair market value on the date of distribution in September is \$80 per share, and the sale price of the stock in January of the following year is \$100 per share.
+Based upon this scenario, the tax calculation is as follows: